 Getting a Hair Cut

-The barber shop is a scary place.
-There are strange people, loud sounds, and buzzing noises that are getting increasing close to your head.
-A stranger is approaching with a pointy metal object and you are being held down by someone larger than you in order to be “kept still.”
+The barbershop is a scary place.
+There are strange people, loud sounds, and buzzing noises that are getting increasingly close to your head.
+A stranger is approaching with a pointy metal object, and you are being held down by someone larger than you in order to be “kept still.”
 The scissor is cold, and making a “scraping” sound and feels like someone is running nails down a blackboard, and the buzzing is making your teeth hurt.
 The buzzer gets closer, and now your head is vibrating from the movement in addition to the sound.
 Sound scary?
 It is for the autistic child.
-These sights and sounds that you may be accustomed to, or not even hear are amplified to your child’s ears.
+We all know that getting a hair cut is a necessity for everyone, and barbershops often try to get the best trimmers for barbers so they can make the experience as comfortable as possible, but for an autistic child, it often can be frightening.
+These sights and sounds that you may be accustomed to, or not even hear, are amplified to your child’s ears.
 It feels like the whole world is being played in surround sound, even when no one else hears the noise.

 Why Didn’t They Tell Me?